Worst-case Complexity of Cyclic Coordinate Descent: $O(n^2)$ Gap with Randomized Version: Introduction

-Recently, there has been a surge of interest for CD-type methods due to their efficiency for solving large-scale optimization problems.
-The efficiency was not only observed in practice, but also validated by theory: randomized BCGD (Block Coordinate Gradient Descent) is shown to converge $\frac{ n L }{ \sum_i L_i }$ (with maximal value $n$) times faster than GD in solving smooth convex problems \cite{leventhal2010randomized,nestrov12}, where $n$ is the number of blocks, $L$ is the Lipschitz constant of the gradient, and $L_i$ is the per-block Lipschitz constant of the gradient.
-Note that the introduction of randomized update order is crucial since it makes the analysis of CD-type methods quite simple.
+For the theoretical analysis, most early works focused on the exact conditions for the convergence (e.g., Powell \cite{powell1973search}, Bertsekas \cite{bertsekas99}, Tseng\cite{tseng01}, Grippo and Sciandrone \cite{Grippo00}) and the quality of convergence (e.g. Luo and Tseng \cite{Luo92CD}).
+A landmark in the history of CD algorithms is the establishment of the explicit convergence rate of randomized CD (R-CD) \cite{leventhal2010randomized,nestrov12}, a variant which updates variables randomly.
+In particular, R-CD was shown to be $\O(1)$ to $\O(n)$ times faster than GD, where $n$ is the number of variables.
+Note that the introduction of randomized update order is crucial since it makes the analysis of CD methods quite simple.
 Ever since then, randomized update rule has been a new standard for theoretical analysis of CD-type methods \cite{shalev2013stochastic,richtarik12,lu2015complexity,qu2014randomized, lin2014accelerated,zhang2015stochastic,fercoq2015accelerated,liu2015asynchronousJMLR, patrascu2015efficient,hsieh2015passcode,wright2015coordinate}.
-For example, the results on the convergence speed of randomized versions have been extended to composite objective functions \cite{richtarik12,lu2015complexity}.
-Rather surprisingly, Lee and Sidford \cite{lee2013efficient} showed that accelerated R-CD proposed by Nesterov \cite{nestrov12} can be efficiently implemented so that its overall complexity is $\mathcal{O}(\frac{ n L }{ \sum_i L_i })$ times better than conjugate gradient method for solving PD (positive definite) linear systems.
-Allen-Zhu and Orecchia \cite{allen2015nearly} adopted accelerated R-CD (together with other ideas) to design faster algorithms for solving packing and covering LP (Linear Programming).
+Furthermore, accelerated R-CD was shown to have better complexity than conjugate gradient method (in some parameters) when solving symmetric PD (positive definite) linear systems \cite{lee2013efficient}, and can improve the complexity of solving packing and covering LP (Linear Programming) \cite{allen2015nearly}.

-With all these nice theoretical results on randomized CD methods, one may wonder whether the same results can be achieved for cyclic CD methods.
-There are several reasons for studying cyclic CD methods.
-First, in practice, it is not always easy to randomly pick coordinates.
-A computer system usually divides the whole set of variables in the hard disk into many chunks and load one chunk of variables into the memory.
-As the typical computer architecture consists of multiple layers of caches, the above ``cut and load'' process may happen several times.
-If the transition between the cache, the memory and the hard disk is fast enough, applying randomized coordinate selection can be feasible; otherwise it might be beneficial to process all coordinates one by one.
-Therefore cyclic CD methods might be more hardware-friendly than randomized versions in some scenarios.